bas-ansible-roles-collection/system-firewall/README.md

 * Outgoing traffic, on all ports and protocols, is allowed

-Modifying these default policies (rather than making exceptions for specific services) is not currently supported by this role, but is relative easy to do if you need to.
-This role will not interfere with any such modifications if made.
+Modifying these default policies (rather than making exceptions for specific services) is not currently supported by this role, see the *limitations* section for more information.

-### Firewall rules
+### Firewall services

-TODO: This needs updating as firewalld offers no way to control the direction of a rule (at least not in the same way as UFW).

-Broadly speaking both `firewalld` and `ufw` manage firewall rules in the same way, in that they use the concept of a *service* or *application* (*service* will be used as a generic term within this documentation), to represent logical groupings of firewall rules to make exceptions to the default firewall policy.
+Broadly speaking both `ufw` and `firewalld` manage firewall rules in the same way, in that they use the concept of a *service* or *application* (*service* will be used as a generic term within this documentation), to represent logical groupings of firewall rules to make exceptions to the default firewall policy.

 Examples of services include things such as SSH or a web-server.
 Examples of firewall rules include things such as, specifying port 22 over the TCP protocol.

+Despite their similarities, it is not possible to use a common firewall module to manage both `ufw` and `firewalld`.

+--- edited to here ---

+TODO: This needs updating as firewalld offers no way to control the direction of a rule (at least not in the same way as UFW).

 These services can be *enabled* or *disabled* and *allowed* or *denied*.
 That is to say, the firewall can be told to consider  rules within a service, *enable*, or ignore them, *disable*.
 Where a rules for a service are considered, the